• Skip to primary navigation

 Also, did you know that some oils labeled “extra virgin” may not, in fact, be extra virgin?
 Due to lax regulations in other countries (and, for a long while, in the States), you may be paying extra virgin prices but getting olive oil that’s lower-quality, blended with lesser oils, or even rancid.

-I prefer California Olive Ranch, especially their Rich & Robust flavor, and O-Live & Co., as both have been properly vetted and are what they say they are.
+I prefer O-Live & Co. and Cobrum Estate as they have been properly vetted and are what they say they are.

 I like both Nutiva and Spectrum for their product and their commitment to responsible production.